Easy Raspberry Chia Jam Recipe

 Why You’ll Love This Recipe

-• Tangy and sweet: Bursting with the flavors of fresh berries, this healthy alternative to other regular jam has that sweet yet tart taste that makes it a win on toast, in Greek yogurt parfaits, and for plenty of other things too.
+• Tangy and sweet: Bursting with the flavors of fresh berries, this healthy alternative to other regular jams has that sweet yet tart taste that makes it a win on toast, in Greek yogurt parfaits, and for plenty of other things too.

 • Nutritious: With chia seeds as a main ingredient, you’re getting a bounty of nutrition in this raspberry chia seed jam.
 Heart-healthy omega-3 fatty acids, antioxidants, fiber, and plentiful plant-based protein mean that you can feel good about eating it while enjoying blissful fruity flavors.